qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorcreation.rst

   Input table

 ``X field`` [tablefield: any]
-  Table column containing the X coordinate.
+  Table field containing the X coordinate.

 ``Y field`` [tablefield: any]
-  Table column containing the Y coordinate.
+  Table field containing the Y coordinate.

+``Z field`` [tablefield: any]
+  Optional
+  Table field containing the Z coordinate.

+``M field`` [tablefield: any]
+  Optional

+  Table field containing the M coordinate.

 ``Target CRS`` [crs]
   Coordinate reference system to use for layer.